OpenID Federation

 Agent ecosystems need discovery and trust at organizational scale.
 A model gateway may want to know whether a tool server belongs to a known federation.
 A tool server may need to recognize an OAuth client, authorization server, protected resource, or identity provider without manually configuring every bilateral relationship.
 OpenID Federation gives those relationships a machine-readable trust path.

-This is adjacent to Model Context Protocol, Agent2Agent Protocol, AI Agent Identity, and OAuth Client ID Metadata Documents.
+This is adjacent to Model Context Protocol, Agent2Agent Protocol, AI Agent Identity, OAuth Client ID Metadata Documents, and OAuth Dynamic Client Registration.
 Those mechanisms describe tools, agents, clients, or metadata endpoints.
 OpenID Federation addresses a narrower federation question: which authority says this entity belongs, and under which metadata policy?

 The distinction matters because agent systems are likely to have many semi-autonomous clients, connectors, sandboxes, and gateways.
 Static allowlists do not scale well, but blind dynamic registration is dangerous.
 Federation gives a way to automate some trust establishment while still requiring policy, validation, logging, and revocation.